mr-ravin/lambda_psi_neuron_field_experiment/README.md

 Contains the model definitions used in the comparison study:

 - architecture specifications for all comparison variants
-- construction of traditional and APTx base-neuron layers
+- construction of traditional and APTx Neuron base-neuron layers
 - `HiddenBlock`
 - `ComparisonNetwork`
 - extraction of learned Lambda/Psi values